djfun/mc-map-item-tool/README.md

 Tests
 -----
-A first UI test can be run with grunt using
+A few first UI tests can be run with grunt using

   npm test